 We have good news and bad news.
 The good news is, no, your cat does not actually hate you.
 But the bad news is that this doesn’t necessarily mean they love you in the way you hope.

 To put it plainly, cats have not been domesticated long enough for the ones with nice, obedient traits to beat out the ones with sassy, jerk traits.
 Consider the evolutionary story.
 Animals that have higher fitness are the ones whose traits are most adaptive to the environment.
 In turn, those most adapted to their environment are most likely to survive, reproduce, and thereby pass their genes (and those successful traits) to the next generation.
+So, when you’re asking does my cat hate me, don’t get too wrapped up in the answer.

 Meeting the Demands of the Environment